 Meeting place: KMC 3-70

 THE SYLLABUS.
 All the important details about the course, procedures, important dates, etc.

 THE BOOK.
 The topics in the first half are all in the book.
 We will follow this closely.
 At the book link, click the large blue Read button to read online – or download the pdf.
 Both come with links.

 THE BLOG.
 Remember this course is a data course that uses Python.
 In THE BLOG, I’ll discuss interesting uses of data that I find on the web and talk through various issues.

-Midterm Exam: November 8, 2017.
-Quick info: 75 minutes, in class, open book, open internet if the wireless is up, bring one page of notes.
+Mini-Midterm #1: February 22nd, 2018.
+Quick info: Python fundamentals 1-2, 30 minutes, in class, open book, open internet if the wireless is up, bring one page of notes.